oVirt/ovirt-site/source/uncategorized/automatic-fencing.html.md

 Check that you can run the fence agent from the command line.
 Use the fence script that corresponds with the fence type you are setting up.

+*   All agents

+fence-agents package removed support of sending boolean flags by their own, so, if you are using in your fence agent option field any flag, you should give it a '1' value For example, instead of "ssh,lanplus" , you should write "ssl=1,lanplus=1"

 *   fence_drac5
     -   When testing make sure to use the "--action=status" parameter.
     -   The secure option in ovirt is equivalent to the "-- ssh" command line